MicrosoftDocs/azure-dev-docs/java/migrate-weblogic-to-wildfly.md

 ### Determine whether a deployment plan was used

 If a deployment plan was used to perform the deployment, you'll need to assess what the deployment plan is doing.
-If the deployment plan is a straight deploy, then you'll be able to deploy the web application without any changes.
-If the deployment plan is more elaborate, you'll need to determine whether you can use the JBoss CLI to properly configure the application as part of the deployment.
-If it isn't possible to use the JBoss CLI, you'll need to refactor the application in such a way that a deployment plan is no longer needed.
+If the deployment plan is a straight deploy, then you'll be able to deploy your web application without any changes.
+If the deployment plan is more elaborate, you'll need to determine whether you can use the JBoss CLI to properly configure your application as part of the deployment.
+If it isn't possible to use the JBoss CLI, you'll need to refactor your application in such a way that a deployment plan is no longer needed.

 ### Determine whether EJB timers are in use

-If the application uses EJB timers, you'll need to validate that the EJB timer code can be triggered by each WildFly instance independently.
+If your application uses EJB timers, you'll need to validate that the EJB timer code can be triggered by each WildFly instance independently.
 This validation is needed because, in the App Service deployment scenario, each EJB timer will be triggered on its own WildFly instance.

 ### Validate if and how the file system is used